pcengines/apu2-documentation/docs/debug/cpu_frequency.md

 >When THTL_EN is 0, the processor runs at its absolute BF.
 >A DUTY_WIDTH value of 0 indicates that processor duty cycle is not
 >supported and the processor continuously runs at its base frequency.

+## C-states

+Only theoretical research on registers was done from C0, and everything seems to be correct.
+Practical research (i.e. transitions between states) is impossible, because when CPU is in lower C-state it doesn't process instructions and thus cannot report any of its register values.

+As for ACPI tables, we couldn't find _CRS object.
+P_LVL2_LAT showed a value 0f 0x65 = 101, which disables C2 state according to [specification](http://www.acpi.info/DOWNLOADS/ACPIspec-2-0a.pdf).
+First recorded value of this field actually showed 0x64 = 100, that is as specified in BKDG, but all subsequent logs show 0x65.
+This could either be an error with serial connection or this value did change, which could possibly explain sudden problems with reproducing.
+A look at the source code however shows that it is set as 0x65, against instructions from BKDG.
+If this value was indeed different it had to be set by some other agent (payload, OS, AGESA).